zachpmanson/notes/notes/Index.md

 There are currently <ochrs:page-count> pages.
 See what I've been working on in [[recent changes]] or the [[sitemap]] for the full structure.
 You can also navigate using [[tags]].

-It is a part of the [XXIIVV webring](https://webring.xxiivv.com/#notes.zachmanson.com).

 I don't like reading things I think I could write myself, and I don't like writing things I wouldn't read myself.
 Hopefully this helps me get over that.